wiecosystem/Bluetooth/doc/devices/huami.health.scale2.md

 # Mi Body Composition Scale (MIBCS)

+## Intro
+The scale communicate over BLE, with some custom UUIDs, but actually, the data is sent over ad broadcasts, that's how mi fit get it's first data, the UUIDs are mostly for data history and configuration.

+Huami is using a java JNI (= native code library, originally written in c++) to calculate the metrics from some parameters (weight, impedance, age, height, sex).
+The JNI doesn't come from Huami, it comes from holtek, the OEM for the MCU used by the scale. holtek provide the JNI and a wrapper jar library that developpers can use to get the metrics.

+Mi fit doesn't use all the data provided by the JNI, it also sometime use or create it's own, for example, there's no protein calculation in the JNI, nor is the "body age" and the "body type".
+It also doesn't use the scales provided by the JNI as it's a pretty new feature of the holtek "sdk" and Huami already had that before, so they didn't changed to use the JNI's scales, but continued using their own (for that reason, scale data may change between the python code and what you would see on mi fit).

 ## Warning
-Taken straight from MIBCS-Reverse-Engineering, this will be rewritten soon.

-## Intro
-The scale communicate over BLE, with some custom UUIDs, but actually, the data is sent over ad broadcasts, that's how mi fit get it's first data, the UUIDs are mostly for history data, configuration, and the like.

-Xiaomi is using a java JNI (= native code library, originally written in c++) to calculate the metrics from some parameters (weight, impedance, age, height, sex).
-The JNI doesn't come from xiaomi, it comes from holtek, the OEM for the MCU used by the scale. holtek provide the JNI and a wrapper jar library that developpers can use to get the metrics.

-Mi fit doesn't use all the data provided by the JNI though, it also sometime use or create it's own, for example, there's no protein calculation in the JNI, nor is the "body age", the "body type" or some minor data. thus they aren't here either, as the python code is derived from the reverse engineering of the JNI, not mi fit.
-It also doesn't use the scales provided by the JNI as it's a pretty new feature of the holtek "sdk" and xiaomi already did that before, so they didn't changed to use the JNI's scales, but continued using their own (for that reason, scale data may change between the python code and what you would see on mi fit).

-## A bit of warning
-Take the informations this will give with a grain of salt, i couldn't try every case possible to be sure there's no bugs in the calculations, some are correct from mi fit, but the library mi fit uses didn't got the best way to calculate things (ideal weight), and some are guessed from mi fit, and maybe not the exact same formula (protein percentage, body type).
-In any case, the scale gives an indication more than an precise down to the 0.1% data.
+This is a best-effort reverse engineering of the library, not a scientific evaluation of the library, some data may not be ideal (ideal weight for example) and there may be some bugs.

-## What can it do
+## What can we do

-The current values body.py can calculate are:
+The current values we can calculate are:

 * LBM (using the impedance)
 * Fat percentage